One of the most amazing things to see in Paris is located right in the heart of the city and was built for a particular purpose.

 This makes it all the more peculiar that the design was modeled on the exhibition hall of the 1851 Great Exhibition in London called the Crystal Palace.

-This structure was originally built in Hyde Park, one of London’s major parks, but was relocated to an area in South London called Penge Common where it stood until it was completely destroyed by a fire in 1936.
+This structure was originally built in Hyde Park, one of London’s major parks, but was relocated to an area in South London called Penge Common where it stood until it was destroyed by a fire in 1936.

 6. Multiple architectural styles were incorporated into the building